Lightning-Universe/Training-Studio_app/docs/source/workflows/show_or_download_artifacts.rst

 1. Check available options for show
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Research Studio App CLI provides its own help.
+The Training Studio App CLI provides its own help.

 Here is the command to learn more: